 Orlando, Florida, USA

 You don’t have to travel abroad to visit the largest and oldest permanent ice bar in the United States.
 Located in Orlando, ICEBAR is made from 50 tons of ice.
-Furnishings and glasses are made from crystal and carved by an award-winning Master carver.
+An award-winning Master carver crafts the furnishings and glasses from crystal.
 You’ll receive a thermal coat and gloves as you begin the experience called the Expedition, so don’t feel as though you have to carry your outerwear through usually hot-and-sunny Orlando!

 Chillout Ice Lounge